-Cambridge has a good connection to other towns and cities by public transport such as busses and trains.
-Especially if you’re travelling into or through the city centre busses will be better option to avoid congestion and parking charges.
+Cambridge has a good connection to other towns and cities by public transport such as buses and trains.
+Especially if you’re travelling into or through the city centre buses will be better option to avoid congestion and parking charges.

 Community transport schemes